 “3 Flashlight Brad!”
 That’s my husband’s nickname in our family.
 Why?
 Because he can always produce multiple flashlights out of his car, from deep in his pack or buried in the camping gear.
-And in that assortment you will always find at least one of the best ultralight headlamps.
+And in that assortment you will always find the best ultralight headlamp for hiking.

 You laugh… but wait until you find yourself unexpectedly in the dark and he’s by your side with the brightest headlamp ever!
 The same is true for headlamps when we’re out camping and hiking.
 I can always count on him to have an extra high power headlamp for me.
 That has been a lifesaver so many times when trying to set up camp in the dark or getting caught out late on a trail.
 So I decided it’s time to act like a grown up and get my own small headlamp.